HuangKaiHuan/cookiecutter-rrpyapplication/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

    Now you can make your changes locally.

-6. If you use new dependence, use ``pip freeze > requirements.txt`` add it to the requirements.txt
+6. If you use new dependence, use ``inv freeze-req`` add it to the requirements.txt

 7. Commit your changes and push your branch to remote repo::